CandiceJoy/CandiceJoy-Userscripts/Readme.md

 ----

-1. Install gulp and all reqs from package.json
+1. Install webpack and all reqs from package.json
-2. Run the task to build the files you want.
+2. Run the "build" script in package.json
-3. Copy the header from dev/ into your Tampermonkey, making sure that it's allowed to use file:// and it will always use the local live built version of the script.
+3. Copy the header from ./*.dev.user.js into your Tampermonkey, making sure that it's allowed to use file:// and it will always use the local live built version of the script.